MAINTAINING A HOME

 After you’ve done all the work in lodging your claim, it’s our turn to assess your home and determine next steps.
 In a major storm event, we may store your rescued valuables in a secure container kept on-site.
 We may also need to turn off the electricity connection to your home if you haven’t already.

 Our team of assessors will then walk through your home with you and assess the damage.
-If we deem that your house is unliveable for the time being, we may be able to cover your temporary accommodation costs while we get the repairs underway.
+If your home cannot be lived in for the time being, we may be able to cover your temporary accommodation costs while we get the repairs underway.

 Replacing, repairs and cash settlements